 Yes, I do, and my goal is to be able to get these brands to fashion presentations during International Fashion Weeks all over the world.
 For now, I only represent Nigerian brands and I mostly do my scouting via Instagram.
 Once I spot what I love, I get in contact with the designer.
 We meet up and I check the collection.
 The quality of the clothes is very important to me and I got disappointed a lot with the quality but then, I have been able to scout some amazing brands which I have signed under my PR Agency.
 I also get a lot of emails from brands and everything depends on the quality of their pieces.
 So, the number one thing I look out for is the quality of the brands’ clothes.

 We work with based and made in Nigerian brands.
 We consider ourselves a menswear PR Agency but we are very flexible.
 If we see a womenswear brand that ticks all our questions we sign them on for example, our first women’s wear brand by the designer Abiola Adeniran-Olusola.

-Do you provide media coaching especially for emerging brands?
+Do you provide media coaching?